US launches new sanctions regime in response to Myanmar (Burmese) coup

 Furthermore, sanctions may be imposed on identified leaders or officials of the military or security forces, the post-coup government, entities engaged in the actions described above, or of blocked entities pursuant to the order as a result of activities related to the leader or official's tenure.
 Sanctions may also be extended to inter alia identified political subdivisions of the government, spouses and adult children of blocked persons pursuant to the order, entities found to have materially assisted blocked persons pursuant to the order, as well as entities owned or controlled by the military or security forces or by blocked persons pursuant to the order.

 As of yet, the Treasury Department's Office of Foreign Assets Control (OFAC) has designated 10 current and former a military officials identified as responsible for the coup or associated with the military regime, as well as three entities owned or controlled by the military or security forces.
-(The designations can be found at this link.)

 President Biden announced the new sanctions in his remarks on 10 February, saying that the US is blocking access for the military regime to USD 1 billion in Myanmar government funds held in the United States.